Jim Lawson (comics): Career

 Lawson was a participant in the 1988 drafting of the Creators' Bill of Rights.

-On February 19, 2019, Lawson launched a Kickstarter campaign for his independent graphic novel and trade paperback, Dragonfly and Hellride.
-The campaign offered a reward for $1500, to the buyer who received the book's property rights.
+In 2013 Lawson launched a Kickstarter campaign to fund a new project, a graphic novel series called Dragonfly.
+On February 19, 2019, Lawson launched a new Kickstarter campaign for his independent graphic novel and trade paperback, Dragonfly and Hellride.
+The campaign offered a reward for $1,500 to the buyer who received the book's property rights.